 Across from the harbor, a row of cafes with outdoor seating, boutiques and galleries led to an opening where an outdoor farmers’ market displayed a bounty of the island’s fresh fruit and vegetables.
 Exchanging welcoming smiles with the local farmer, we plucked ripe peaches and grapes, perfect for picnicking in a nearby pocket park with its shaded fountain and benches.

-Serendipitous cultural immersion: Along the main water front directly across from the harbor, a building so beautifully fitting and architecturally striking caught our attention.
+Serendipitous cultural immersion: Along the main water front directly across from the harbor, a building so beautifully fitting to the area, it immediately caught our attention.
 We entered its open front courtyard to see more.
 The door inside its vestibule was locked but, arranged within the open entry, free-standing classical sculptures were arrayed.
 “Was one a Giacommetti?,” I wondered.
 Several sculptures were carved from the same limestone as those we had seen on our walk into town.
 Through the building’s ground floor windows, we spied intriguing art works displayed and realized the building housed a museum and an art gallery.
 Suddenly, a young man appeared at the door and informed us the gallery was closed for the day.
 Disappointed, we thanked him and as we turned to leave, he asked if we had any questions.
 After a few minutes conversation, we learned Tino Vukovic was the gallery’s curator and that he would be happy to give us a private tour of the collection.